-- The system must be able to modulate its equilibrium altitude by venting helium and dropping ballast as directed by an automated control algorithm, compensating for the initial lift surplus as well as temperature fluctuations that can create up to a 10% change in lift over a diurnal cycle.3 - The system must make reports with system health and location data at least every 10 minutes, as well as accept remote commands all via a satellite modem. - The system must have a power subsystem which supports sustained flight operations and consistent satellite communications for at least 48 hours.
+- The system must be able to modulate its equilibrium altitude by venting helium and dropping ballast as directed by an automated control algorithm, compensating for the initial lift surplus as well as temperature fluctuations that can create up to a 10% change in lift over a diurnal cycle.4 - The system must make reports with system health and location data at least every 10 minutes, as well as accept remote commands all via a satellite modem.

-3 Toyoo Abe et al, "Balloon Systems," in Scientific Ballooning.
+4 Toyoo Abe et al, "Balloon Systems," in Scientific Ballooning.
 New York: Springer, 2009, pp. 46-47.